Below I describe selected output grouped by topic.

 In my own work and in joint work with Yury Lander, I showed that Adyghe affix ordering is compositional in the suffix domain while templatic in the prefix domain.

-Currently I am not working on Adyghe though I am still part of the Northwest Caucasian language documentation project, hosted by the Russian State University for the Humanities.
-In 2009, I contributed to the collection of papers (in Russian) that serves as a basis for a theoretically-informed reference grammar of Adyghe, which members of the project are now writing.
+In 2009, I contributed to the collection of papers (in Russian) that serves as a basis for a theoretically-informed reference grammar of Adyghe, and currently I am not working on this.

 2010. (with Yury Lander).
 Affix ordering in polysynthesis: Evidence from Adyghe.
 Morphology 20(2), pp. 299-319. [paper]